KeithBremer/syllabus/db/week-1/lesson.md

            round(rate * 100/120 * 123.5/100) AS new_rate
        FROM rooms;

+*For further information on SQL functions see the official PostgreSQL documentation at https://www.postgresql.org/docs/12/functions.html (for version 12 - for other versions change 12 to the required version)*

 ---
 ### Date and Time in SQL
 In SQL dates and times are held in an internal format but are represented externally (when entering values and displaying them) as strings;